bodil/newtype-proxy/README.md

 ## Documentation

-Using `#[derive(NewtypeProxy)]` on a single argument tuple struct will create `From` and `Deref` which wrap and unwrap the argument value.
+Using `#[derive(NewtypeProxy)]` on a single argument tuple struct will create `From` and `Deref` implementations which wrap and unwrap the argument value.
 Thanks to `Deref`, you'll be able to invoke methods on the newtype as if it were the wrapped type.